rapind/redux-playground/README.md

 # Redux Playground

-Just a place for me to mess around with Redux.
+Just a place where I can mess around with Redux.

 ## Setup